Poland’s Road to Independence in 10 Paintings

 The Departure of the Legions by Julian Fałat

 Looking to strengthen their side, the Austro-Hungarians created a Polish force under the command of military man and politician Józef Piłsudski, which came to be known as the Polish Legions.
-Piłsudski, however, keen on the idea of putting Poland back on the map quickly started to fight more for the Polish cause than the Austro-Hungarian one.
+Piłsudski, however, keen on the idea of putting Poland (as well as Lithuania and Ukraine) back on the map, quickly started to fight more for the Polish cause than the Austro-Hungarian one.
 Thanks to the legion’s stance during the Great War, many Poles started to believe that regaining independence may be within reach.

 Interestingly, in some cases the legions were accompanied by painters documenting their exploits.
 Moreover, many painters like Józef Zamorski, educated at the Kraków Acedemy of Fine Arts, were legionaries themselves.
 Among the ‘external’ painters was the accomplished Julian Fałat, author of the 1917 painting Wyjście Legionów (The Departure of the Legions) described in the following words in the 1999 book Sztuka Legionów Polskich i Jej Twórcy (The Art of the Polish Legions and its Creators) by Wacława Milewska and Maria Zientara: